yashzawar02/titanic-disaster-analysis/README.md

-Titanic Disaster Survivors Analysis
+# Titanic Disaster Survivors Analysis

+# Description:

+Have tried Machine Learning algorithms on the dataset from kaggle and tried to analyse the data with various machine learning tools.

+# Functions/Algorithms:

--With the help of an dataset available at kaggle, we have trained the data and by using appropriate machine learning algorithm we hava anaylsed the passengers which were likely to be survived.
+1. Based on the user data given in the dataset and the past data, this model predicts how many passengers were likely to be survived.
--We have used KNN, Random Forest, Decision Tree algorithms and some sort of classification methods to achieve the desired output.
+2. Algorithms like XGboosts, k-means, Random forests, Decision tree were used to get the desired outcome
+3. Various visualizatio tools such as matplotlib, seaborn where used for the effective understanding via visualization.

+# Techniques:

+* Classification.
+* Clustering.
+* Regression for the prediction.

+It was supervised machine learning task.

+# Output:

+* It generates a CSV file with the predictions on the test data